 For our Animation Awards as part of Animation Dingle visit www.filmfreeway.com/animationdingle

-We welcome short and feature films to the festival.
+We welcome short films to submit to the festival.

-We are open to all genres of film: live action, experimental and documentary film.
+We are open to all genres of short film: live action, experimental and documentary film.

-• For short, St. James’ Church: a QUICKTIME compatible file with preference for the higher quality ProRes codecs.
+• QUICKTIME compatible file with preference for the higher quality ProRes codecs.

 Submission waivers will not be granted.

-For all submissions our final deadline is 4pm on Monday the 18th December 2017
+Final deadline is 4pm on Monday the 3rd December 2018

 Films submitted after the deadline will not be considered.